uherting/RaspbianPrep4Inst/README.md

 1) Downloading: "sudo raspbian_GetLatest.sh <lite|desktop>"
    The latest version of Raspbian will get downloaded to the directory
-   ${IMG_LOCATION} defined in the file mod.conf.
+   ${IMG_LOCATION_DOWNLOAD} defined in the file mod.conf.
 The parameter determines whether the lite (no GUI) or desktop version will be downloaded.

    The file name will be something like "2018-06-27-raspbian-stretch-lite.zip".
    The URL used for the retrieval is generic and so it will hopefully work with the next major release(s) after Raspbian Stretch.

+   The downloaded file will be decompressed.
+After being decompressed it will be moved to the ${IMG_LOCATION_DOWNLOAD_ARCHIVE} directory while the extracted file goes into the ${IMG_LOCATION_EDIT} directory.

 2) Mounting the image: loop_mount_mnt /path/to/my/image/my.img (optional parameter)
    This mounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}).
 If an image file name is given it will be used instead.

+   The partitions contained in the image file can be found in the directory
+   ${IMG_LOCATION_MOUNT}/* .

 3) Writing customisation to the mounted image: customise_details.sh